BiAPoL/blog/rs_Intro_to_img_analysis_skimage.md

 We can also display images with matplotlib.
-This needs more lines of code but we also have some more options regarding the plots like title.
+This needs more lines of code, but we also have some more options regarding the plots like titles and axes descriptions.
 A detailed description of different plotting techniques can be found [here](https://matplotlib.org/3.1.0/gallery/subplots_axes_and_figures/subplots_demo.html)

 ```python